-Both the evening/weekend and weekday options are designed to be completed in two years.
+Both the evening/weekend and weekday options are designed to be completed in 18 months or two years respectively.
 The curriculum is continually updated to reflect changes in nursing and health care.
 (See website for current curriculum plan.)

 CLINICAL COMPONENT